ysy307/IAPWS/README.md

 - **IAPWS-IF97**: The industrial formulation for calculating the properties of water and steam (optimized for computational speed).
 - **IAPWS-06**: The formulation for the properties of Ice Ih.

 ## Technical Highlights
 - Written in Modern Fortran (F2008+ standards).
 - Supports multiple build systems: CMake (Recommended) and Fortran Package Manager (fpm).
-- Cross-platform compatibility (Linux, Windows, macOS).
+- Cross-platform compatibility (Linux, Windows).

 ## Prerequisites
 To build this library, you need a Fortran compiler and a build system.